Rinkal256/ElDrive/README.md

 The **Plan layer** comprehends the environment to identify vehicle state, decides to enable path planning and converts them into refined messages to assist act layer further.
 The decision maker expects input from door sensor driver to identify shuttle’s state.
 Object Detection module is supposed to inform Decision Maker of any objects detected on the path, so Decision Maker can be able to identify if it’s an obstacle or not.
 Decision Maker is the only component that expects input from Trajectory Controller from act layer to identify the shuttle’s state transition and enable or disable Path Planner.
 Further, access control in act layer is also given Boolean message from Decision Maker to enable or disable the doors and boarding aid.
 Path Planner expects permission from Decision Maker to plan path by deriving inputs from Localization, to be aware of ego vehicle position.
 Server provides the destination details; map server provides the local static map and road network information to Path Planner.
 Based on all these inputs, Path Planner plans a path from shuttle’s current position to the consecutive destinations being provided by the Server and forwards the message to Trajectory Controller on the act layer.

 The **Act layer** comprises a Trajectory Controller, V2X Transmitter, and Access Controller.
 The Trajectory Controller takes the odometry data from Localization to know the current state of the vehicle (position, orientation, velocity) and another input as the planned path from the Path Planner and passes necessary messages to Ackermann Driver to control vehicle speed, steering angle and braking commands to be executed by the actuator layer.
 Further on, the Trajectory Controller informs the Decision Maker about the trajectory execution status, if it is completed.
 The V2X transmitter is expected to transmit a /CAM message that briefs the ego vehicle location in geodetic format, vehicle ID, vehicle length and width to inform the local V2X infrastructure.
 Access control simply passes Boolean messages to Door actuator, to enable or disable doors and boarding aid.

 Furthermore,the **User Interface (UI)** is a web-based frontend for the **ElDrive Shuttle System** a smart, accessible ride-booking platform designed especially for elderly users.
+The internal HMI which is also connected to ROS server.

 The UI connects to the ROS 2 backend via **Rosbridge WebSocket**, enabling real-time interaction between users, the server, and system components like the planner and decision maker.The **Server Node** is the central middleware connecting the **User Interface (UI), Path Planner, Decision Maker**, and **User Authorization** components.
 It acts as a **bridge** interpreting messages from the web UI, processing user requests, and publishing commands and updates to the rest of the ROS 2 ecosystem.